rmulhol/rmulhol.github.io/_posts/2015-05-20-clean-commit-history.markdown

 But making the necessary changes doesn't have to be a headache.
 Simply following the techniques above should get you where you need to go.

-[^1]: As I discuss further down, you may need to help git figure out how to merge any changes you make earlier in your history with conflicting changes that follow.
+[^1]: As I discuss further down, you may need to help Git figure out how to merge any changes you make earlier in your history with conflicting changes that follow.
 This shouldn't be a problem here, though, if you're just rewording the commit messages.
 [^2]: This is, in my experience, the most scary/difficult step to tackle.
 I'd recommend creating a test repo and practicing this step a few times.
 [last_post]: {% post_url 2015-05-16-effective-commit-messages %}